TABLE OF CONTENTS

 Highly cognitively engaging: working memory, sequencing, planning, problem-solving 28; may help retain mental sharpness and delay cognitive symptoms.[29]

-Rich social component, played in partnerships and clubs, fostering routine social stimulation.
+Rich social component, played in partnerships and clubs, providing routine social stimulation.
 [29]

 A. Overview of Croquet's Presence and Initiatives